mdedz/SASCollector-en/README.md

 **What this repo does**

 A compact, production-focused Python agent that connects a mini-PC to an Electronic Gaming Machine (EGM) over the SAS protocol.
-It performs low-level serial communication, polls meters and events, sends control commands (AFT/credits, jackpot), persists transactions to MS SQL and receives secure actions via WebSocket.There is also [https://github.com/mdedz/sas_comm_py](https://github.com/mdedz/sas_comm_py.git) I made!
+It performs low-level serial communication, polls meters and events, sends control commands (AFT/credits, jackpot), persists transactions to MS SQL and receives secure actions via WebSocket.There is also [robust pip package](https://github.com/mdedz/sas_comm_py.git) I made!

 ---